-Amazon CTO Werner Vogels sat down with the Changelog to walk through his published predictions for 2026 and beyond, covering three specific bets: consumer robots redefining companionship, quantum-safe cryptography becoming a baseline requirement, and a new class of developer he calls the renaissance developer.
+Amazon CTO Werner Vogels sat down with the Changelog to detail his published predictions for 2026 and beyond, covering three specific bets: consumer robots redefining companionship, quantum-safe cryptography becoming a baseline requirement, and a new class of developer he calls the renaissance developer, one who uses AI to collapse the distance between idea and deployed system.

 [READ ORIGINAL →]